 So?
 Let’s get started.

-Rise with the mynahs and hit up one of Maui’s java cafés (if you’re staying in Ka’anapali, be sure to check out Island Vintage Coffee for a cup of farm-fresh, 100% Kona coffee) before gearing up for your first adventure: A sun-splashed snorkeling trip with Hawaii Ocean Rafting.
+Rise with the mynahs and hit up one of Maui’s java cafés (if you’re staying in Ka’anapali, be sure to check out Island Vintage Coffee for a cup of farm-fresh, 100% Kona coffee) before gearing up for your first adventure: A sun-splashed snorkeling trip with a Molokini Snorkeling Tour.

 Happen to be vacationing on Maui between November and May?
 You’re in luck: Humpback whales migrate to Hawaii during these months to breed, calve, and frolic—thereby giving you an unforgettable experience.